avatsaev/kawachat2-server/README.md

 The server synchronises socket sessions throught a redis server for eventual horizontal scaling, so you'll need to run one locally or in a docker container.

+If you don't need scaling, use `no-redis` branch.

 `$ docker pull redis:3.2-alpine`

 `$ docker run -d -p 6379:6379 redis:3.2-alpine`